Hmida71/Circle-Menu--JAVA-/README.md

 ## Installation
 ​
-Just download the package from [here](http://central.maven.org/maven2/com/ramotion/circlemenu/circle-menu/0.3.2/circle-menu-0.3.2.aar) and add it to your project classpath, or just use the maven repo:
+Just download the package and add it to your project classpath, or just use the maven repo:

 Gradle:
 ```groovy